kxiser/coolLabs.io/about/README.md

 <br/>

 -  Help us to reach our mindblowing goal!
-    - Buy our SaaS products! :)
+    - Buy our products! :)
     - Be a [Patron!](https://www.patreon.com/coollabsio)